mother-of-all-self-hosting/mash-playbook/docs/services/calibre_web.md

 ### Syncthing integration

-If you've got a [Syncthing](syncthing.md) service running, you can use it to synchronize your music directory onto the server and then mount it as read-only into the calibre_web container.
+If you've got a [Syncthing](syncthing.md) service running, you can use it to synchronize your books directory onto the server and then mount it as read-only into the calibre_web container.

 We recommend that you make use of the [aux](auxiliary.md) role to create some shared directory like this: